Veneer Versus Solid Wood Furniture: Myths, Mistakes and Misconceptions

 Solid wood surfaces – such as table tops – are more robust than veneered.
 Scratches, dents and even gouges have a greater chance of being repaired than veneer.

-Water damage, ink stains and other markings can be removed or reduced more readily.
-Attempting to remove these marks on veneer always risks further damage.
+Water damage, ink stains and other markings can be removed or lessened more safely.
+Such marks on veneer always risk damage.

 iii.
 More durable